libertychurchuk/libertychurchuk/_messages/living-in-the-moment-and-fullness-of-his-grace.md

 title: Living in the moment and fullness of His grace
 scripture: ''
 description: 'Are we living in the moment or simply surviving?
-We have to live in the freedom and victorious living given to us by God. '
+We have to live in the freedom and victorious living given to us by God.
+He is the God of the moment and is with you in all circumstances. '
 series: ''
 duration: ''
 length: